-We are currently seeing fewer fully-fledged auctions in the Swiss market than in recent years, as potential sellers appear to be gauging the right time to bring their assets to market.
-For soughtafter assets, however, auctions remain a popular exit strategy and bidders are still willing to offer seller-friendly terms in order to secure the deal.
-In line with a trend towards fewer auctions, we have seen a tendency towards more protracted transaction timelines.
+There are fewer fully-fledged auctions in the Swiss market than in recent years, as potential sellers appear to be gauging the right time to bring their assets to market.
+For sought-after assets, however, auctions remain a popular exit strategy, and bidders are still willing to offer seller-friendly terms in order to secure the deal.
+From the buyers' perspective, pre-emptive bids continue to be an often-used tool in trying to gain an edge over competitors in such processes.
+On the other side of the spectrum, in line with a trend towards fewer auctions, there has been a tendency towards more protracted transaction timelines and more buyer friendly terms.
 While structured processes generally tend to accelerate the time to signing, one-on-one negotiations are more prone to delays, in particular when parties take more of a "wait and see approach" as a way of dealing with the current uncertainties regarding the economic outlook.